 If you are wondering where to upload it, here’s a handy list of all relevant sites:

-There are various ways to showcase an online architecture portfolio, but the most important is your LinkedIn profile and other social media platforms that you use professionally.
+There are various ways to showcase a website, but the most important is your LinkedIn profile and other social media platforms that you use professionally.
 When applying for jobs or internships, you will include the link to your portfolio in the email.

-As a last step, you will need to practice to present your architecture portfolio for a job interview.
+As the last step, you will need to practice presenting your portfolio for a job interview.
 There are two main ways employers conduct interviews:

 - actively – asking questions, pointing out parts in your resume and portfolio they are interested in, and

 - passively – sitting back and letting you hold a presentation, only asking questions at the end.

 Be prepared for both approaches.

 A great structure in which you can present any project is the following: